beginning of content

 Don’t give aspirin to children aged under 12 years old unless advised by a doctor.
 In children, aspirin can cause a very rare condition known as Reye’s Syndrome, which can be life-threatening.

-In general, the risk of side effects can be minimised if you take NSAIDs:
+In general, your chance of side effects can be lowered if you only use NSAIDs:

 Talk to your doctor if you have questions about the benefits and risks of NSAIDs.
 For many people, the health benefits of treatment outweigh the known risks.